AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Audio Role-Playing Task

 To make the model have the ability to role-play the character in both semantic content and acoustic identity, we trained the GLM-4-Voice-9B model and GLM-4-Voice-Decoder separately.

-To train the GLM-4-Voice-9B model, we formatted the training data into 13 text tokens and then 26 audio tokens for each character in our AudioRole-Demo dataset and then follow the common training procedure of Colossal AI platform\footnote{\href{https://github.com/hpcaitech/ColossalAI}{https://github.com/hpcaitech/ColossalAI}}.
-Considering the GLM-4-Voice-Decoder, we first extract all the audios of the target characters to form six high-quality unsupervised speech data from a single speaker, then trained the flow matching model of GLM-4-Voice-Decoder from scratch.
+To train the GLM-4-Voice-9B model, we formatted the training data into 13 text tokens and then 26 audio tokens for each character in our AudioRole-Demo dataset, and then followed the common training procedure of Colossal AI platform\footnote{\href{https://github.com/hpcaitech/ColossalAI}{https://github.com/hpcaitech/ColossalAI}} with 20 training epochs.
+Considering the GLM-4-Voice-Decoder, we first extract all the audios of the target characters to form six high-quality unsupervised speech data from a single speaker, then trained the flow matching model of GLM-4-Voice-Decoder from scratch about 15 epochs.